cdeanj/nextflow-tychus/tychus-docs/faq.rst

 Q: Can you explain how to process multiple FASTQ files again?

 A: Sure!
 Often times in bioinformatics, you want to work with multiple files at once.
 To do this we can take advantage of command line globs.
 A glob is simply a way of grouping file names based on a particular search pattern.
-For example, suppose we want to provide two files as input (**SRR532663_1.fastq** and **SRR532663_2.fastq**)which are stored in a directory called **raw**.
+For example, suppose we want to provide two files as input (**SRR532663_1.fastq** and **SRR532663_2.fastq**) which are stored in a directory called **raw/**.
 To do this we could write:

 .. code-block:: console
    :linenos: